NicolaBilinats/test-proj-front/README.md

 # React-Rick-Morty-App

-A React app built with TailwindCSS, MobX, and Typescript that displays all the characters from the Rick & Morty API, filterable by name, and with a tooltip showing brief information about the character on hover.
+A React app built with Typescript, TailwindCSS, MobX, Lodash and Axios that displays the characters from the Rick & Morty API.

-## Features
-- Displays a list of all the characters from the Rick & Morty API
-- Filter the list of characters by name
-- Show a tooltip with brief information about the character on hover
-- Limit the filtering request to no more than once every 500 milliseconds
-- Utilizes MobX for state management

 ## Usage